kaveri-arora/sales-reporting-pipeline/README.md

 ## ⚠️ Note on Data

 All data in this repository is **synthetic** and generated to mirror the structure of real operational data.
 No proprietary or confidential information is included.
 Column names and structures reflect real-world sales operations reporting patterns.
+## Alteryx Pipeline — Architecture Notes

+The Alteryx workflow for this pipeline runs locally and cannot be shared publicly as it connects to live source systems.

+### What the workflow does:
+1. Ingests data from 4 source systems on a scheduled basis
+2. Joins and reconciles across sources
+3. Applies transformation and rollup logic
+4. Outputs formatted reports for distribution

+### Key design decisions:
+- Validation checks embedded at every join step
+- Row count assertions after each transformation
+- Exception routing for unmatched records
+  (rather than silent exclusion via INNER JOIN)

+### Tools used:
+- Alteryx Designer for workflow development
+- Alteryx Server for scheduled execution
+- SQL for transformation logic (see /sql folder)
+- Power BI for dashboard layer

 ---